Humanist Wedding Ceremonies are deeply personal and each one unique to you, the couple, getting married.

 I will meet you in advice and discuss your plans, chat about your both, about your family and generally so I get a good feeling for what you want from the ceremony and the tone which it should take.

-Then you will get a first draft based on this meeting which you can make changes to before we agree a final ceremony draft.
+Then you will get a first draft based on this meeting which you can make changes to before we agree a final ceremony script.

-After the ceremony I will give you a presentation copy of the ceremony for you to keep and remember the ceremony and for family who perhaps couldn’t make it to the ceremony to be able to enjoy later.
+After the ceremony you will get a presentation copy of the ceremony for you to keep and remember the ceremony and for family who perhaps couldn’t make it to the ceremony to be able to enjoy later.

 Symbolic act examples: